VidCruiter Logo

 Red X Why you shouldn’t ask it:

-Firstly, it’s discriminatory to use someone’s religious beliefs as a reason for or against their fit for a role.
-If, in small talk, you happen to find out you live around the corner from your interviewee, don’t use it as leverage to uncover personal details – especially when you’re touching on potentially illegal interview topics.
+It’s discriminatory to use someone’s religious beliefs as a reason for or against their fit for a role.
+If you happen to find out you live around the corner from your interviewee, don’t use it as leverage to uncover personal details – especially when you’re touching on potentially illegal interview topics.

 Green checkmark What to say instead: